GLaDO8/Tensorflow_digit_recogniser/README.md

 * using tf.estimator
 * using low-level tensorflow APIs

-*There are proper comments on the flow of the code*
+*There are proper comments describing the flow of the code*

 ### tf.estimator
 tf.estimator is a high-level API which encapsulates the training, evaluation and prediction aspects of a ML model.
 The estimator object takes in the model function which describes the layer architechture of the CNN.
 The user can specify